 Beech Hill Farm & Ice Cream Barn, Contoocook, NH

-For eighteen years Beech Hill Ice Cream Barn has been a magnet for both area residents and visitors to the state who want to purchase New Hampshire made goods, plants and unique garden decorations, farm-raised meats, and ice cream.
+For eighteen years Beech Hill Ice Cream Barn has been a magnet for both area residents and tourists who want to purchase NH made goods, plants and unique garden decorations, farm-raised meats, and ice cream.
 Nine generations of the Kimball family have worked the land at Beech Hill Farm which was originally granted to Aaron Kimball by the King of England in 1771.
 On Memorial Day 2015, as they sat on a glider shaded by a 200 year old shag bark hickory in front of the 1800 farmhouse, Donna and Bob Kimball spoke of their five decades of life at Beech Hill.

 At Windy Ridge Orchard in North Haverhill, farming is truly a family affair.
 Dick and Ann Fabrizio purchased the farm in 1967 and transformed it from a small dairy operation to an apple orchard, which has grown considerably in size and scope over the past five decades.
 The Fabrizios had off the farm jobs while building the orchard and raising their five children.
 Today as retirees, Dick and Ann run Windy Ridge full-time.

 Many a driver has slowed the car while passing the quaint Tarrnation Flower Farm in Sugar Hill, mesmerized by the immaculate layout and precise beauty of the landscape.
 An old oak tree towers over the red barn, neat rows of perennials curve away from the quiet road, perfectly shaped crab apple trees border the lawn, annuals grow in straight lines alongside vegetables, and the stone pathway to the small house at the farm is interspersed with bright pansies.

 The Rocks Estate, Bethlehem, NH